wagtail/wagtail/docs/reference/contrib/frontendcache.rst

    * Multiple backend support added
    * Cloudflare support added

+.. versionchanged:: 1.6

+   * Amazon CloudFront support added

-Many websites use a frontend cache such as Varnish, Squid or Cloudflare to gain extra performance.
+Many websites use a frontend cache such as Varnish, Squid, Cloudflare or CloudFront to gain extra performance.
 The downside of using a frontend cache though is that they don't respond well to updating content and will often keep an old version of a page cached after it has been updated.

 This document describes how to configure Wagtail to purge old versions of pages from a frontend cache whenever a page gets updated.